rayray1010/restaurantList/README.md

 A demo web with express.js built
 ## Features
 + listing restaurants from movie api
-+ searching restaurants by tit
++ searching restaurants by title or category
 + click each page to check the detail

 ## Requirement